© 2019 Baptist Health. All Rights Reserved.

 A little sunlight is good for you.
 Your body uses it to make vitamin D, which keeps bones strong.
 But it doesn't take long for the sun's ultraviolet (UV) rays to start causing damage.
 That damage can lead to premature wrinkles, age spots and even skin cancer.

 A tan is the body's attempt to protect itself from sun damage.
 When the sun's UV rays beat down on your face, your skin tries to protect itself by kicking production of a pigment called melanin into high gear.
-The added melanin provides a sun protection factor (SPF) of about 2 to 4—far below the minimum 15 SPF sunscreen that the U.S. Food and Drug Administration recommends you wear for sun protection.
+The added melanin provides a sun protection factor (SPF) of about 2 to 4—far below the minimum 30 SPF that the American Cancer Society recommends you wear for sun protection.

 It's the added melanin that causes your skin to darken—and that tan signals that you were out in the sun too long.